Welcome to today's edition of the Rush 24-7 podcast.

 If you have a question or comment, you want to blow off some steam.

-Uh you you want to if you if you're an Obama caller and you want to you want to make a plea here for bipartisanship, feel free.
+If you're an Obama caller and you want to make a plea here for bipartisanship, feel free.

-The Triple A says that uh forty-one million Americans are expected to take trips at least fifty miles for Thanksgiving.
+The AAA says that 41 million Americans are expected to take trips at least 50 miles for Thanksgiving.

 And for some people, it's fewer guests not showing up.

-So there's all kinds of good news here.
+So there's all kinds of good news here, ladies and gentlemen.

-But you watch, it's gonna be reported as uh as something horrible.
+But you watch, it's going to be reported as something horrible.

 Barack Obama today walked out again.